 - Building energy requirements – The design of a BIPV system should take into account whether the building should be able to operate wholly independent of the electrical grid, which requires batteries or other on-site energy storage systems.

 - Solar system design – The design of the PV system itself is determined by the buildings energy requirements, and any structural or aesthetic limitations that may limit material choices.
-Crystalline silicon panels have higher electricity outputs per m², but greater costs and design constraints.
-Thin-film materials generate less electricity per m², but are less expensive and may be integrated more easily onto more surfaces.
-Either (or both) may be appropriate, depending on the situation.
+Crystalline silicon panels have higher electricity outputs per square meter, but greater costs and design constraints.
+Thin-film materials generate less electricity per square meter, but are less expensive and may be integrated more easily onto more surfaces.